Tre5et/mcs-discman/SETUP.md

   - Go to the server settings
   - Under "Roles" right click the role you want to be moderator (able to start/stop the server etc.), click "Copy ID" and pastte it into ```moderator_role_id```
 - The paths can be absolute or relative paths to the files location, thought absolute is recommended
-- The section ```minecraft-server-console-commands``` is setup for runnig a server as described in "Setup a new Minecraft server", you need to figure out the things to put in there yourself if you are running the server differently
+- The section ```minecraft-server-console-commands``` is setup for runnig a server as described in [Setup a Minecraft server service](https://github.com/Tre5et/mc-discman/blob/main/SETUP.md#setup-a-minecraft-server-service), you need to figure out the things to put in there yourself if you are running the server differently
 - Leave the section ```google-drive-details``` as default for now
 - #### Open ```details.conf```
 - Edit the values to your liking